 The Romeoville Police Department responded to the scene of the accident.
 After speaking to all the parties involved in the collision, the investigating officer placed the defendant at fault for the collision.
 He admitted to the investigating officer that the collision was caused because he did not notice that traffic had stopped in front of him until it was too late.
 The investigating officer issued traffic citations based on the drivers admission for driving too fast for traffic conditions and failure to reduce the speed of his vehicle.

-Our client alleged the CTA driver failed to keep a proper lookout, failed to stop and/or reduce his or her speed to avoid a collision, was driving at an excessive rate of speed, and failed to exercise due care for the safety of those in the area.
+The at fault driver failed to keep a proper lookout, failed to stop and/or reduce the speed of his vehicle to avoid a collision, was driving at an excessive rate of speed, and failed to exercise due care for the safety of those in the area.